WooheonHong/PUMAD/README.md

 **Date:** 2021.05.10 ~ 2022.
 04. 29

- This is the pytorch implementation of the project
+ This is the pytorch implementation of the [PUMAD](https://www.sciencedirect.com/science/article/pii/S0020025520302012)

 ![pumad](puamd_structure.PNG)